 Meet the Training Division

 Assistant Chief Shannon Pardue joined the BGFD in October of 2003.
 He has worked as a Firefighter, Fire Engineer, and Fire Captain in the Suppression Division.
 He also worked as a Captain in the Training Division before taking on the role as Assistant Chief of Training.
 Chief Pardue oversees the Fire Recruit Training Academy as well as training for the Suppression Division.

 Captain Lee Hatcher

 Captain Lee Hatcher began his career with the BGFD in 2004.
 He has been in the Training Division since 2019.
 He has an Associate degree from Western Kentucky University.

 Captain Kevin Lashley

-Captain Kevin Lashley began his career with BGFD in Oct. of 2010.
+Captain Kevin Lashley began his career with BGFD in October of 2010.
 He worked as a firefighter for 4 years before testing in 2014 and promoting to the position of Engineer in February of 2015.
 In 2019 he promoted to the position of Captain/Company Commander.
-After 21/2 years as a Captain in suppression, Captain Lashley has since moved to the training division.
+After 21/2 years as a Captain in suppression, Captain Lashley has moved to the Training Division.
 Captain Lashley takes part in our physical fitness program, EVA, PPE, and is over our Peer Support Program as well as a few others.